open/close all folders

 - Revolutionary Girl Utena frequently uses faceless blacked out figures during flashbacks (including the one that opens the narration of every other episode) although their hair and clothes are usually still coloured.
 This is used for both chilly atmosphere and for presenting it as a fairy tale.

 - Parodied in episode 2 of Haruhi-chan.
 After being defeated by Nagato, Asakura proclaims that though she has been defeated, it's not over yet.
 She goes on to add that above the Radical Big Four are three leaders, also shown as silhouettes.
+The silhouettes don't look all too sinister, though, being in the shape of Faceless Masses.
 Kyon proceeds to call her story cheesy.

-- Every suspect gets one of these in Case Closed if the Cold Open decides to show the crime in progress.
+- Every suspect gets one of these in Detective Conan if the Cold Open decides to show the crime in progress.

 - The Suzaku Seishi in Fushigi Yuugi (with the exception of Tamahome and Hotohori) are first depicted as silhouettes with their body symbols when Hotohori explains the legend of Suzaku.